A finite axiomatization of positive MV-algebras: MV-monoidal algebras

-We will further consider the category of MV-algebras (the category whose objects are MV-algebras and whose morphisms are MV-homomorphisms) and the category of unital commutative $\ell$-groups (the category whose objects are unital commutative $\ell$-groups and morphisms are group- and lattice-homomorphisms preserving units).
+We will further consider the category of MV-algebras (the category whose objects are MV-algebras and whose morphisms are MV-homomorphisms) and the category of unital abelian $\ell$-groups (the category whose objects are unital abelian $\ell$-groups and morphisms are group- and lattice-homomorphisms preserving units).
 These two categories are equivalent by a theorem of Mundici \cite{Mundici86}.
-These results can be lifted to an equivalence between unital commutative lattice-ordered monoids \cite{CGMS} and MV-monoidal algebras; see \cite{Abbadini2021-article} or \cite[Chapter~4]{Abbadini2021-thesis} for details.
-Since our proof of quasi-equational characterization of positive MV-algebras is essentially based on this equivalence, we provide a summary and some consequences of this result, which will be instrumental in the following sections.
+These results can be lifted to an equivalence between unital commutative distributive lattice-ordered monoids and MV-monoidal algebras; see \cite{Abbadini2021-article} or \cite[Chapter~4]{Abbadini2021-thesis} for details.
+Since our proof of quasi-equational characterization of positive MV-algebras is essentially based on this equivalence, we provide a summary and some consequences of this result.

-\begin{definition} A \emph{commutative distributive lattice-ordered monoid with strong units} (henceforth shortened to \emph{\ulm}) is an algebra $\langle M, +, \lor, \land, 0, 1, -1 \rangle$ (arities $2,2,2,0,0,0$) with the following properties. \begin{enumerate}[label = M\arabic*., ref = M\arabic*, start = 1]
+\begin{definition} A \emph{commutative distributive lattice-ordered monoid with strong units} (henceforth shortened to \emph{\ulm}) is an algebra $\langle M, +, \lor, \land, 0, 1, -1 \rangle$ (arities $2,2,2,0,0,0$) with the following properties. \begin{enumerate}[label = (M\arabic*), ref = M\arabic*, start = 1]

 \item $\langle M, \lor, \land \rangle$ is a distributive lattice.

 \item $\langle M, +, 0 \rangle$ is a commutative monoid.

 \item The operation $+$ distributes over $\lor$ and $\land$ on both sides.